 There’s a wide array of tools that gardeners can benefit from.
 You might already have garden shears, gloves, or even a hori hori knife in your toolkit, but there’s another useful thing you may have missed: row covers.

-Row covers seem pretty simple at first glance; aren’t they just something that covers a row of plants?
-There’s more than meets the eye to this handy garden resource, though.
+Row covers seem pretty simple at first glance.
+After all, aren’t they just things that cover rows of plants?
+There’s more than meets the eye to these handy garden resources, though.
 If you’re curious about row covers' uses, types, and maintenance, then you’re in the right place.
 We’ll tell you everything you need to know so you can get started using row covers in your garden today!

 Row covers are thin layers of fabric or occasionally plastic that are placed over rows of plants.
 They help protect the plants from a range of things, but particularly harsh weather and pests.
 By providing a physical barrier, pests have a harder time getting to the plants, which results in healthier plants.
 They keep plants warm during fall and winter by providing a windbreak and keeping most snow or ice off the plants.

 However, it isn’t a good fit for sun-loving plants or tall plants that are still growing, as its weight can make it hard for plants to move.
-If you have a taller plant that's sensitive to the sun or needs protection from the cold, you might want to consider using a frame to turn the cover into a tunnel.
+If you have a taller plant that's sensitive to the sun or needs protection from the cold, consider using a frame to turn the cover into a tunnel.

 Lighter material lets in more sun and makes it easier for plants to move as they grow but offers less protection from the cold.
 This is a good option for spring or summer gardens, as it can keep out pests without blocking too much sunlight.